 Optional safety features include active lane assist, which warns the driver when the S7 is wandering into an adjacent lane and can even gently steer the car back into the original lane.
 There's also Audi pre sense, which can detect obstacles in front of the S7 and apply the brakes to prevent a crash or mitigate its severity.
 Finally, Audi side assist alerts the driver when a vehicle is in one of the S7's rear blind spots.

-The S7's primary competitors are Mercedes-Benz CLS63 AMG, the extra-strength version of the CLS that created the four-door coupe segment, and the shapely BMW M6 Gran Coupe.
-Other more traditionally-styled performance sedans like the Jaguar XFR and the Cadillac CTS-V are also worth a look.
+The S7's primary competitors are the Mercedes-AMG CLS63, the extra-strength version of the CLS that created the four-door coupe segment, and the shapely BMW M6 Gran Coupe.
+Other more traditionally-styled performance sedans like the Jaguar XFR are also worth a look.